alexishevia/invoice-zero-api/README.md

 eg: `express`

 When installing new modules:
-- if it is a module that will run in the host machine, install it using `npm install` in your computer.
+- if it is a module that will run in the host machine: run `npm install` in your computer
-- if it is a module that will run in the docker container:
-    * run npm install in the nodeapi container, eg: `docker-compose exec nodeapi npm install express`
+- if it is a module that will run in the docker container: run `npm install` in the nodeapi container, eg: `docker-compose run nodeapi npm install express`

+## Database Migrations
+This app uses [db-migrate](https://db-migrate.readthedocs.io/en/latest/) for migrations.

+- To create a new migration: `./bin/migrations_new your_migration_name`
+    eg: `./bin/migrations_new add_accounts_table`
+    You'll see two new files ("up" and "down") added in `./db/migrations/sqls/`.
+Add your SQL queries there.
+- To run migrations: `./bin/migrations_up`
+- To rollback migrations: `./bin/migrations_down`

 ## Pushing your changes / Git Hooks
 This repo is configured with some git hooks that should help with code quality: